 We got a weather forecast from the Italian Navy on the VHF channel 68 because there were no Navtex signals here.
 The forecast called, over the Sicilian Channel, for force 6 SE for today soon becoming 5 tomorrow and for force 4 NW over the Ionian Sea.
 With this encouraging news we started getting ready to leave.
 I walked to the town and got some fresh bread, a jar of the famous Pantelleria capers, and a few bottles of wine.

 We departed Pantelleria at 0745.
-Our destination Hania, Crete where we are to meet with my cousin, and Nicky’s father, Dr. Christopher E. Iliades.
-We also have several alternatives in case of either bad weather or trouble: Malta, South Sicily, and in Greece, Pylos.
+Our destination Hania, Crete where we were to meet with my cousin, and Nicky’s father, Dr. Christopher E. Iliades.
+We also had several alternatives in case of either bad weather or trouble: Malta, South Sicily, and in Greece, Pylos.
 Almost everything will depend on weather and, in case of no wind, on fuel.

 We had a lovely sunset.
 I made for supper rigatoni with mushrooms and fresh tomatoes.
 We ate it along with some Italian wine at the cockpit table.
 The night was very beautiful, too early for the moon, and full of stars.
 There were many boats here: fishing boats and large cargo ships.
 We had to change course several times to avoid them.